MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.219-1.md

 ##### 52.219-1 Small Business Program Representations. #####

-Link to an amendment published at 87 FR 58225, Sept.
-23, 2022.Link to an amendment published at 87 FR 58237, Sept.
-23, 2022.Link to an amendment published at 87 FR 58242, Sept.
-23, 2022.

 As prescribed in 19.309(a)(1), insert the following provision:

-Small Business Program Representations (SEP 2021)
+Small Business Program Representations (OCT 2022)

 (a) *Definitions.* As used in this provision -

-*Economically disadvantaged women-owned small business (EDWOSB) concern* means a small business concern that is at least 51 percent directly and unconditionally owned by, and the management and daily business operations of which are controlled by, one or more women who are citizens of the United States and who are economically disadvantaged in accordance with 13 CFR part 127.
+*Economically disadvantaged women-owned small business (EDWOSB) concern* means a small business concern that is at least 51 percent directly and unconditionally owned by, and the management and daily business operations of which are controlled by, one or more women who are citizens of the United States and who are economically disadvantaged in accordance with 13 CFR part 127, and the concern is certified by SBA or an approved third-party certifier in accordance with 13 CFR 127.300.
 It automatically qualifies as a women-owned small business concern eligible under the WOSB Program.

 *Service-disabled veteran-owned small business concern* -